 Carriage Tour – A big attraction in Charleston is their Carriage Tours.
 I took a tour with Old South Carriage Co. as recommended by Jean at Extra Petite.
 I really enjoyed the horse-drawn carriage tour through the city.
 In order to help alleviate any traffic, the city of Charleston runs a lottery for the carriage tours.
 This means that the tour guide won’t know what route they’ll get until they’re off on the tour.
 So you might end up with a different route each time!
 My tour guide was really informative and had fun, dry sense of humor that I enjoyed.
 Our horse’s name was Tom and he was a sweetheart.
 I’d definitely recommend going on one of these tours as you’ll learn a lot of history about the city!

 Fort Sumter Tour – If you’re a history buff, I’d definitely recommend this tour!
 It was one of my favorite during my trip to Charleston.
-Your ticket gets you a furry ride out to the Fort where you get to explore the grounds.
+Your ticket gets you a ferry ride out to the Fort where you get to explore the grounds.
 I took the 11am tour, so I was also able to experience the flag raising at the Fort which was something beautiful and fun to see.
 You’re free to roam around the fort at your leisure and to check out the on-site museum.
 However, there are also Park Rangers there to answer questions and talk about the Fort as well.
 Our Park Ranger did a phenomenal job discussing the history of the fort while also touching on the importance of placing ourselves into the shoes of different perspectives–the wealthy merchant, the house slave, the slaves who build the man-made island & Fort and the soldiers defending and attacking the Fort.
 I really thought he did an excellent job making sure we value the diversity of America.
-After exploring the Fort for an hour, the furry takes you back to Charleston.
+After exploring the Fort for an hour, the ferry takes you back to Charleston.
 Definitely check out this tour if you can!

 Nathaniel Russel House & Aiken Rhett House – I was lucky enough to tour both of these houses in Charleston.
 What I really loved about these historical homes is that you can take self-guided tours at any time throughout the day.
 This is such a great feature if you’re on a time crunch!
 I was able to tour both houses at my leisure.
 I just handed over my I.D. for one of their iPod & headphone sets and off I went exploring the houses.
 Another option would have been to download their app onto my personal phone and use my own headphones.
 Instead, I used my phone for photos.